regular/refugee-crowdfunding/readme.md

 # Berlin Programming School for Refugee Women

+## Berlin receives a wave of new citizens
+Europe is currently facing the largest migration since World War II, with Germany being one of the destination countries.
+Each week more refugees arrive in the city of Berln than prevoiusly in an entire year.
+While this is causing a humanitarian crisis that needs to be solved most urgently, people also need a long-term perspective.

+## Berlin becomes Europe's High Tech hub
+One of Europe's most attractive locations for high-tech companies is Berlin.
+[Some believe](http://www.entrepreneurial-insights.com/berlin-startup-hubs-around-world/) the capital city of Germany might even become Europe’s leading start-up hub within the next ten years.

 ## Shortage of software developers
 According to a [recent study](http://ec.europa.eu/digital-agenda/en/news/sizing-eu-app-economy) carried out for the European Commission, the EU software developer workforce will grow from 1 million in 2013 to 2.8 million in 2018.
 The [world wide shortage of software developers hurts global economy even today](http://www.pcworld.com/article/2837012/software-developer-shortage-transcends-international-boundaries.html) and it will become worse in the future.
 Given these facts, it is safe to say that there will be plenty of vacant programming jobs in the years to come, that these jobs will be payed well and that programmers will be offered all kinds of incentives and benefits.

 ## The indistry needs a fresh wave of skilled female developers
 In a typical software company in the US or Europe today, you find almost no female developers.
 What you find however, is a certain percentage of old-school programmers with poor communication skills.
 Modern software development is about communication, collaboration and community.
 Developers work together across national and cultural borders and they collaborate not only within their companies, but indistry-wide on open source software, a phenomenon called "social coding".
 Startups and other modern high-tech companies have a high demand for qualified developers with above-average communication skills.
 All things equal, they will prefer to hire female developers to achieve a healthier work environment and to better represent the female part of their user-base.

-## Europe and the US suffer from sterotypes about female coders
+## But maybe girls and women don't _want_ to code, or maybe they just don't have the talent?
 According to a recent [IEA study](http://www.iea.nl/fileadmin/user_upload/Publications/Electronic_versions/ICILS_2013_International_Report.pdf) on 60,000 eight grade students, girls are more computer savvy than boys in 12 out of 14 countries.
 It seems strange that the number of female software developers is so small then.
 If you [look at the number of female Computer Science students](http://etiene.net/pub/images/women-in-computer-science.png), you'll notice a dramatic breakdown in the 1980s.
 Researchers make a connection between the marketing campaigns during the introduction of the home computer and girls and women losing interest in computing.
 While computers were connected with science and equally attractive to men and women before, in the 80s TV and magazine ads told them that it was a men's thing, a fun toy to be shared by fathers and sons.
+Outside Europe and the US there are less stereotypes about female programmers.

 ![Number of female CS students collapse in the 80s](http://etiene.net/pub/images/women-in-computer-science.png)

-## Berlin becomes Europe's High Tech hub
-One of Europe's most attractive locations for high-tech companies is Berlin.
-[Some believe](http://www.entrepreneurial-insights.com/berlin-startup-hubs-around-world/) the capital city of Germany might even become Europe’s leading start-up hub within the next ten years.

-## Berlin receives a wave of new citizens
-Europe is currently facing the largest migration since World War II, with Germany being one of the destination countries.
-Each week more refugees arrive in the city of Berln than prevoiusly in an entire year.
-While this is causing a humanitarian crisis that needs to be solved most urgently, we also need to think long-term.

 ## Let's make a start!